 Read More: The 22 Most Iconic Movies Filmed in Texas

-Their relationship prevailed over the years, despite the fact that many relationships in Hollywood fail.
+Their relationship prevailed over the years, despite the fact that many relationships between Hollywood celebs fail.
+The couple has also faced hard times, like Bridges' battle with Lymphoma, which he announced in October.
 For Bridges, he wasn't interested in cheating or divorce.
 He told Reddit that the hardest part is just schedules associated with filming.

 "The toughest thing about making movies is being apart from your family.
 One of the things I try my best to do is call my wife every day, to keep up to speed with what's going on in her life.
 And tell her what's going on with mine.
 Often when you're apart from your loved one like that for so long, your connection kind of atrophies unless you keep engaged, even if it's small everyday kind of stuff."

-The happy couple shares three daughters, Isabelle Annie, Jessica Lily Bridges, and Haley Roselouise Bridges.
-They even have a granddaughter named Grace.
+The happy couple shares three daughters, Isabelle Annie, Jessica Lily Bridges ("Jessie"), and Haley Roselouise Bridges.
+They even have a 10-year-old granddaughter named Grace.
 Bridges told Jimmy Kimmel that he prefers to go by "Dude-pa" which is fitting considering he's famously known as "The Dude."

 Loyd Catlett, Bridges' longtime friend, and stand-in, describes their relationship perfectly to AARP.
 "Sue brings Jeff down to earth.
 In this business, you've got everybody telling you how great you are.
 In a loving way, she says, 'All right, honey, let's get down to reality.'"